enjoypython/unix-command-study/README.md

-pwd             # print the current working directory ls              # list the files and directories ls -l           # print ls commend in long list cd /            # go to the root directory cd [상대경로]    # go to 상대경로 cd ..           # go to one level up cd -            # go to the home directory
+pwd             # print the current working directory ls              # list the files and directories ls -l           # print ls commend in long list ls -a           # list the files and directories including hidden files ls -al          # print ls commend in long list including hidden files cd /            # go to the root directory cd [상대경로]    # go to 상대경로 cd ..           # go to one level up cd ~            # go to the home directory cd -            # go to the previous directory

 # find명령어